uvm-plaid/picozk/README.md

 (IR)](https://stealthsoftwareinc.github.io/wizkit-blog/2021/09/20/introducing-the-sieve-ir.html) -
 for example, the [EMP Toolkit](https://github.com/emp-toolkit/emp-ir).

-## Licensing
+## Licensing and Acknowledgments

 PicoZK is made available under the MIT License.

-This material is based upon work supported by DARPA under Contract No.
-HR001120C0087.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA.
+DISTRIBUTION A: Approved for Public Release.
+Distribution is Unlimited.
+This material is based upon work supported by DARPA under Contract No. HR001120C0087 and by the Broad Agency Announcement Program and the Cold Regions Research and Engineering Laboratory (ERDC-CRREL) under Contract W913E521C0003.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA or ERDC-CRREL.